AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 ## Overview

-AnyStock supports a lot of [different series types](Supported_Series), some of them compatible to be [switched during run time](Series_Type).
+AnyStock supports a lot of [different series types](Supported_Series), some of these series types are compatible and can be [switched during run time](Series_Type).

-Here's a sample where we put three of them.
+Here's a basic sample with three different series on two plots.

 ```
 // set the plots